Onboarding Windows Devices Using Command-Line Enrollment: Workspace ONE Operational Tutorial

 Note: This content was created for Windows 10, but the basic principles and tasks outlined also apply to your deployment of Windows 11.

 VMware provides this operational tutorial to help you with your VMware Workspace ONE® environment.
-This tutorial introduces you to command-line provisioning, one of a variety of Windows 10 onboarding methods supported by Workspace ONE UEM.
+This tutorial introduces you to command-line provisioning, one of a variety of Windows Desktop onboarding methods supported by Workspace ONE UEM.

-You have several onboarding options when using command-line enrollment, including staged provisioning, onboarding with a PC Lifecycle Management (PCLM) solution such as SCCM using VMware Workspace ONE® AirLift™, or deploying a script via a group policy object (GPO), such as a logon script.
 All of these options have one thing in common: using the command-line parameters supported with the VMware Workspace ONE® Intelligent Hub, which streamlines enrollment.

 Audience